-Customize the link to your Facebook Page: Try to make this the same name as your business and website URL.
+- Customize the link to your Facebook Page: Try to make this the same name as your business and website URL.

-Choose a target audience: Choosing a target audience on Facebook means that your content will show up in the newsfeed of the right audience.
+- Choose a target audience: Choosing a target audience on Facebook means that your content will show up in the newsfeed of the right audience.
 If you haven’t decided on your target audience yet, you can skip this step.
 Otherwise, this is a good time to include your audience to start targeting the right people from day one.

-Design your page: This is the fun part!
+- Design your page: This is the fun part!
 Your social channels should be a reflection of your website.
 Use the same colors and images you would use for your site and use your logo as your profile image.
 For Facebook and other social media channels, refer to this helpful list of image sizes for social media.

 If you need help creating a logo and cover image for you site, you can create your own beautiful images with Canva or get help from a professional designer with 99designs.

 What type of content should you post to Facebook?

 The main thing to keep in mind for social media is to post with purpose.
 It always come back to your audience.
 What type of content do your followers want?
 Put yourself in your followers’ shoes and think about what kind of information, images, and content they’d like to see.

 Develop a strategy to share content that is valuable and isn’t overly promotional.
 Here are a few ideas to get you started (Note that most of these suggestions will work for other social media platforms and not just Facebook):